EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 #### Group closeness
 A $q$-block respects **$t$-closeness** if the distance between the distribution of the values of the sensitive attribute in the $q$-block and in the considered population is lower than $t$.
 A table respects $t$-closeness if all its $q$-blocks respect $t$-closeness.<br />
-$t$-closeness is **monotonic** with respect to the generalization hierarchies considered for k-anonymity purposes.
+$t$-closeness is **monotonic** with respect to the generalization hierarchies considered for $k$-anonymity purposes.
 Any algorithm for $k$-anonymity can be extended to enforce the $t$-closeness property, which however might be difficult to achieve.

 ----------------------------------------------------------------